 Removing the cancerous tissue in your esophagus (and possibly in nearby structures) is important to treating your disease.

 If you have small, early-stage cancer that has not gone deeper than the lining (mucosa) of your esophagus, doctors may be able to remove all of it using an outpatient method called endoscopic mucosal resection (EMR).
+Therapeutic gastroenterologists in Digestive Health at UW Medical Center do this procedure.

 - You are sedated (given medicine to make you sleepy and relaxed).